thunderbird/developer-docs/add-ons/updating/tb78/convert-legacy.md

 1. a [*schema*](https://firefox-source-docs.mozilla.org/toolkit/components/extensions/webextensions/schema.html) describes the API that can be accessed by the WebExtension part of the add-on.
 The schema may define functions that can be called by the add-in, events the add-in can register listeners for.
 2. a *parent* implementation implements the API in Thunderbird's main process.
 All features that were available to a bootstrapped legacy extension can be used here.
 3. a *child* implementation implements the API in the content process(es).
 In most cases, it will get generated automatically to call the parent implementation – but manual adjustments may be necessary if function parameters cannot be transferred to a different process (for example, if an API function accepts a function as argument).
 If the API does not need to interact with anything running in the main thread, it is also possible to implement an API completely within the child implementation.

-You may need to use [`Components.utils.cloneInto()`](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Language_Bindings/Components.utils.cloneInto) or a related function to clone return values into `context.cloneScope` if the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) does not support them and the objects were not created using constructors within `context.cloneScope`, as unprivileged code is, by default, not permitted to access objects created from privileged code.
+   To return values not supported by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), you may need to clone them into the unprivileged scope of the WebExtension.
+Usually, that boils down to invoking [`Components.utils.cloneInto()`](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Language_Bindings/Components.utils.cloneInto) or a related function with `context.cloneScope` as target scope.
+Alternatively, you can directly return unprivileged objects created using constructors within `context.cloneScope`.

 Full examples for [a simple function with parent and child implementations](https://firefox-source-docs.mozilla.org/toolkit/components/extensions/webextensions/functions.html) and [events add-ons can listen for](https://firefox-source-docs.mozilla.org/toolkit/components/extensions/webextensions/events.html) are available in the Firefox source documentation.